- How many CPA hours must I complete in a calendar year?

 - How do I ask questions to the instructor?

 - Once you have launched your program you will see multiple tabs at the left of the viewer.
-Click on the Forum tab, type in your email address and question, then hit the submit button.
-When you have sent your request click the Forum tab, and the page will scroll up.
+Click on the Q&A tab, type in your email address and question, then hit the submit button.
+When you have sent your request click the Q&A tab, and the page will scroll up.
 Your question will be emailed to the speaker, who will respond within 24 hours of the program.

 - Are NCACPA webcasts and webinars archived?